 Snorting Caffeine Powder | Dangers Of Snorting Caffeine Pills

 Caffeine is a mild stimulant, found in energy drinks, soda, tea, coffee, chocolate, and more than sixty plants worldwide.
-Pure caffeine powder has been gaining popularity by being snorted, and the health risks are dangerous.
+Pure caffeine powder gained popularity for a time by being snorted, but there are dangerous health risks.

 What Is Caffeine?